founddrama/infinite-notes/content/characters/Ortho.md

 * Hails from Partridge, KS
   * his folks are allegedly a mess
-  * and/but : he has real nice aunts that he goes in for
+  * and/but : he has real nice aunts that he goes in for (fn.
+185)
 * pp. 394 : tale of Stice's bed moving at night

 Roommate is [Kyle D. Coyle](/characters/Coyle)